Skip to main content

 Our IT provider handles our security — isn't that enough for government work? +

-Government agencies assess your governance framework, not just your technical controls.
-NZISM alignment, PSR expectations, audit evidence, security policies, risk registers, and incident response documentation are governance deliverables that sit outside your managed IT provider's scope.
-When an agency reviewer asks to see how your security is governed, your MSP cannot produce that evidence on your behalf.
+Government agencies assess your controls, policies, and ownership — not just your technology.
+Alignment with the government's information security manual, Protective Security Requirements, audit evidence, policies, risk registers, and incident response plans all sit outside your IT provider's scope.
+When an agency reviewer asks how your security is set up, your IT provider can't produce that evidence on your behalf.

-We've been supplying government for years without a security programme — why change now? +
+We've been supplying government for years without structured security support — why change now? +

-Government agencies are tightening supplier security expectations and documenting them more clearly.
-What was acceptable three years ago may not survive the next procurement round, especially where sensitive information, hosted systems, or operational resilience are in scope.
-The Mercury IT ransomware attack — which compromised Ministry of Justice and Health NZ data through a single MSP — accelerated the focus on supplier assurance and oversight.
+Agencies are tightening what they expect from suppliers and documenting it more clearly.
+What was acceptable three years ago may not survive the next procurement round — especially where sensitive information, hosted systems, or operational resilience are in scope.
+The Mercury IT ransomware attack, which compromised Ministry of Justice and Health NZ data through a single IT provider, accelerated the focus on supplier assurance and oversight.

 Do we need full NZISM compliance, or just specific parts? +

 It depends on what you handle and for whom.
 Most smaller suppliers need alignment with a subset of NZISM controls scoped to their specific engagement.
-A gap assessment identifies exactly which controls apply to your situation, where you already meet requirements, and what needs work — so you invest in the right areas rather than attempting blanket compliance.
+A gap assessment identifies which controls apply, where you already meet them, and what needs work — so you invest in the right areas instead of chasing blanket compliance.